begray/kotlin-full-stack-example/README.md

 * Check if kotlin multiplatform project will allow for better code reuse between backend and frontend
 * Minify JS in production build
 * Do not used development server in production build
+* Gradle build scripts to build docker image and helm package